samzipper/website-HEAL/content/home/hero.md

 **How do water and land management decisions impact the people, economy, and environment of the Great Plains?**

-hydrogeology | ecohydrology | socio-environmental synthesis
+ecohydrology | hydrogeology | human-water interactions